-Net cash used for investing activities for the year ended December 31, 2022 was \$106.4 million.
-The primary use was for purchases of property, plant and equipment of \$150.9 million, partially offset by proceeds of \$44.9 million from settlements and interest from swaps designated as net investment hedges, which are discussed further in Note 19 to the consolidated financial statements included elsewhere in this Annual Report on Form 10-K.
+Net cash used for investing activities for the year ended December 31, 2023 was \$205.7 million.
+The primary uses were for purchases of property, plant and equipment of \$137.9 million and for business acquisitions of \$106.3 million discussed further in Note 3 to the consolidated financial statements included elsewhere in this Annual Report on Form 10-K, partially offset by proceeds of \$39.0 million from settlements and interest proceeds from swaps designated as net investment hedges, which are discussed further in Note 19 to the consolidated financial statements included elsewhere in this Annual Report on Form 10-K.